Many people travel from around the globe to Hospital for Special Surgery to be seen by our orthopedic specialists.

-“When left untreated, DVTs can inflict damage on the vein where the clot is located, causing chronic swelling and even ulceration," she explains.
+“When left untreated, DVTs can inflict damage on the vein where the clot is located, causing chronic swelling and even ulceration," explains Anne Bass, MD Attending Physician in the Division of Rheumatology at HSS.
 "Pulmonary emboli can produce symptoms of shortness of breath, chest pains, a rapid heart rate, or fainting.
 In very rare cases, a fatal blockage of pulmonary arteries may occur.”

-Although it is very rare for a patient to develop DVT from a long flight, Dr. Bass explains that the following factors may contribute to blood clot formation:
+Although it is very rare for a person to develop a DVT from a long flight, airline passengers are sedentary with their legs bent for extended periods of time and tend to become somewhat dehydrated during flight.
+Each of these factors may contribute to blood clot formation.

-Dr. Bass explains that anticoagulants should only be given to patients who are known to be at high risk for clotting (DVT, or pulmonary embolisms), either based on their medical history or their having a known genetic risk factor for clotting.
-Although Lovenox or heparin injections − and their effects − can wear off before surgery, the risk/benefit ratio of giving these injections to patients without an established elevated clotting risk is too high.
+Although anticoagulant pills or injections − and their effects − can wear off before surgery, the risk/benefit ratio of giving these medications to patients without an established elevated clotting risk is too high.

-If a patient has a history of clotting risk, DVT, or pulmonary embolism in him/herself or his/her family, the patient should talk to a doctor in their own country as well as to their HSS doctor about treatment options before traveling to HSS for their surgical procedure.
+If a person travelling to HSS from outside the United States has a history of clotting risk, DVT, or pulmonary embolism (or someone in their family does), they should talk to a physician in their own country as well as to their HSS doctor about treatment options before traveling to HSS for their surgery.

-A history of clotting and its resulting complications does not prohibit patients from traveling by air, however.
-Dr. Bass notes, “Even those with an elevated risk of clotting complications will be able to travel to HSS as long as preventive measures are taken.”
+A history of clotting and its resulting complications does not prohibit patients from traveling by air, however, Dr. Bass notes “Even those with an elevated risk of clotting complications will be able to travel to HSS as long as preventive measures are taken,” she says.

-A very long flight prior to surgery can increase the probability of complications for patients undergoing hip and knee replacements when preventive measures are neglected.
+If preventive measures are neglected, a very long flight prior to surgery can increase the probability of complications for patients who undergo orthopedic surgeries such as a hip or knee replacement.

 In orthopedic surgery, the cutting of bones prompts the body to respond by revving up its clotting system, a response that mirrors its reaction to a bodily injury.
 Due to the size of the bones involved in hip and knee replacements, there is a higher risk of blood clotting than other orthopedic surgeries.
 Dr. Bass also adds that in patients with hip fracture, the risk is further increased because of the immobilization of patients prior to surgery.

-There is a risk of clotting for up to 4-6 weeks after surgery for all patients, but flying long distances aggravates this problem further.
+There is a general risk of clotting for up to four to six weeks after surgery for all patients, but flying long distances aggravates this problem further.
 As a result, those who travel such distances may be subject to enhanced preventive measures after their procedure.

 Although there are solutions to dealing with DVT, especially when discovered early, effective prevention is always a good policy.